Did The Great Sphinx Of Giza Have A Twin And Was It Destroyed By A Lightning Strike?

 The theory that the Great Sphinx of Giza may have had a twin was put forward by historians, Gerry Cannon and Malcolm Hutton.

-Working together with Egyptologist Bassam el-Shammaa, Cannon and Hutton are convinced there was once a second sphinx and they think they have evidence that can prove its existence.
+Working with Egyptologist Bassam el-Shammaa, Cannon and Hutton are convinced there was once a second sphinx and think they have evidence to prove its existence.

 The second sphinx was a female and the statue "disappeared" under unexplained circumstances.
 Cannon claims, however, that he managed to find the trail of the lost statue, analyzing the construction of the area around the pyramids.